ChourgaMohamed/Flights/README.md

   Setting up a GitHub repository, managing version control, and continuously updating this README as the project evolves.
 - **Database Interaction and Advanced Analysis (Part 3):**
   Connecting to a SQLite database (`flights_database.db`) containing detailed tables on airlines, flights, planes, and weather to perform complex queries and cross-referenced analysis.
+- **Data Wrangling (Part 4):**
+  Cleaning and optimizing data to perform more advanced cross-refecenced analysis, solving missing values and NaN values.

 ## Features
 - **Interactive Visualizations:**